Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Unbiased quantum channel estimation

-If this condition is violated, unbiased estimation of the parameters is fundamentally impossible even when noiseless ancillae, general CPTP control, and multiple uses of the channel are allowed.
-Mathematically, unbiased estimation remains impossible even when accessing the quantum channel $\mathcal{C}_{N+1}\circ(\mathcal{E}_{\vb*{\theta}}\otimes \mathcal{I})\circ \cdots\circ\mathcal{C}_2\circ(\mathcal{E}_{\vb*{\theta}}\otimes \mathcal{I})\circ \mathcal{C}_1$ where $\mathcal{C}_{i}$ are arbitrary CPTP channel and $N$ is arbitrary natural number. \end{corollary} By interpreting the unbiased estimation as the learnability of the parameters, Corollary \ref{corollary1} serves as a powerful tool for characterizing the learnability of parameters in a general quantum channel.
-Notably, its application is independent of the specific structure of the quantum channel, as it relies solely on differentiating the quantum channel itself.
-Lastly, we argue how the unbiased estimation can be interpreted as learnability.
-If a parameter is unbiasedly estimable, there exists an estimator whose expectation value equals the true parameter, ensuring inference without systematic bias thereby enabling learnability.
-Conversely, if a parameter is learnable, there must exist an estimation strategy that enables its reliable inference.
-Unbiased estimation corresponds to such a strategy, guaranteeing that the estimated value is not systematically skewed by the estimation process.
+If this condition is violated, {local} unbiased estimation of the parameters is fundamentally impossible even when the use of noiseless ancillae, general CPTP control, and multiple uses of the channel are allowed.
+Mathematically, {local} unbiased estimation remains impossible even when one has access to the quantum channel $\mathcal{C}_{N+1}\circ(\mathcal{E}_{\vb*{\theta}}\otimes \mathcal{I})\circ \cdots\circ\mathcal{C}_2\circ(\mathcal{E}_{\vb*{\theta}}\otimes \mathcal{I})\circ \mathcal{C}_1$ where $\mathcal{C}_{i}$ are arbitrary CPTP channel and $N$ is arbitrary natural number. \end{corollary} {Corollary~\ref{corollary1} provides a channel-level criterion for local unbiased estimability.
+Since the condition is formulated directly in terms of derivatives of the channel map, it does not rely on a particular probe state or measurement choice.
+If the derivative condition is violated, then no allowed protocol constructed from the channel, including protocols with noiseless ancillae, adaptive CPTP controls, and multiple channel uses, can yield a locally unbiased estimator with finite variance for the corresponding parameter.
+As in the state estimation, we note that Eq. \eqref{corollary1eq1} is the differential local identifiability condition for the channel parameter $\theta_{i}$, since it requires that the infinitesimal change of the channel generated by $\theta_{i}$ cannot be reproduced by infinitesimal changes of the nuisance channel parameters.}